krixi/zen-doctor/README.md

 # about
-It's built using [gocui](https://github.com/jroimartin/gocui).
+It's built using [gocui](https://github.com/jroimartin/gocui) and requires go1.16 or later.
 To play it, run:

 ```shell
 go install github.com/krixi/zen-doctor@latest